HUST-IOF/Efficient-DVS/README.md

 - **CNN FPGA Implementation**: To further enhance efficiency, we propose a CNN FPGA implementation scheme.
 By leveraging the power of field-programmable gate arrays (FPGAs), we enable high parallelism and real-time processing capabilities.

 - **Knowledge Distillation**: Addressing the challenge of poor generalizability in shallow CNNs, we employ a knowledge distillation scheme.
-This technique enhances the generalizability of the lightweight models, resulting in improved accuracy on unknown environment data.
+This technique enhances the generalizability of the lightweight models, resulting in improved accuracy on data from unknown environment.

 ## Repository Contents